Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 Become an Active Council

-1. Registered account name of main network
+1.Registered account name of main network

 Firstly check [Cocos-BCX Binary Wallet Instructions and Account Registration](https://github.com/Cocos-BCX/Document/blob/master/chain_development/Cocos-BCX%20Binary%20Wallet%20Instructions%20and%20Account%20Registration.md) to download and operate the wallet, and then register for the COCOS MainNet account.
 As the current council threshold requires 50 million COCOS At the same time, registering a candidate costs 1000 COCOS, so you need to own a minimum amount of 50,001,000 COCOS.

-2. Register for Council Candidate
+2.Register for Council Candidate

 Before the transaction, please follow the wallet instructions to import the referer account private key; otherwise, it prompts a permission verification error.

-a.
-Upgrade Account
+a.Upgrade Account

 upgrade_account account name true

-b.
-Registration Council Candidate
+b.Registration Council Candidate

 Type the command in the wallet command line

 create_committee_member account name url true

-3. Vote
+3.Vote

 Type the command in the wallet command line

 vote_for_committee_member Voting account name Voted account name Voting amount * 100000 true

-4. Check if the Current Votes can be Successfully Elected
+4.Check if the Current Votes can be Successfully Elected

 You need to check whether the current number of votes can be successfully elected.

-a.
-Get Council ID
+a.Get Council ID

 Type the command list_committee_members "" 14